-The cooldown period refers to the locking duration after one scaling activity (the addition or removal of CVMs) is executed in a scaling group.
-During which, the scaling group performs no scaling activities.
+The cooldown period refers to the locking duration after one scaling activity (the addition or removal of CVM instances) is executed in a scaling group.
+During which, the scaling group will not perform any scaling activities.
 You can optionally set the cooldown period to a value less than 999,999 seconds.

-No. The Auto Scaling feature is completely free of charge.
-Please feel free to use it.
+No. Please rest assured that the Auto Scaling feature is completely free of charge.

-CVM instances that are automatically created through auto scaling are billed the same as pay-as-you-go CVMs.
-Manually added CVM instances are charged by their original billing policy, and immune to scaling activities.
+CVM instances that are automatically created through Auto Scaling are billed the same as pay-as-you-go CVMs.
+Manually added CVMs are charged by their original billing policy, and immune to scaling activities.

-One scaling group can have a maximum of 2,000 CVMs.
-For more information about the current quota of pay-as-you-go CVMs under an account in each availability zone, see “Purchase Limits for Pay-as-You-Go CVM Instances” under Purchase Limits.
+One scaling group can have a maximum of 2,000 CVM instances.
+For more information about the current quota of pay-as-you-go CVMs under an account in each availability zone, see the “Purchase Limits for Pay-as-You-Go CVM Instances” section in Purchase Limits.
 If you want to have more than 2,000 CVMs in one scaling group, or if you want to use more pay-as-you-go CVMs than the fixed quota, submit a ticket.

 Applications that are deployed in the CVM instances in the scaling group should be stateless and replaceable.
 Because instances in the scaling group are likely to be repossessed by Tencent Cloud during scale-in, CVM instances for Auto Scaling cannot save the status information (such as sessions) and data (such as databases and logs) of the applications.
 If you need to save the status information in your application, you can consider saving it in a standalone CVM outside the scaling group.

 A CVM that is manually added to the scaling group must meet the following requirements: